j0c2/apqx-platform/runner/README.md

-# Self-Hosted GitHub Actions Runner
+# Self-Hosted GitHub Actions Runner (Native)

-This directory contains a **minimal, ephemeral self-hosted runner** using Docker Compose.
+This directory contains a **native GitHub Actions self-hosted runner**.
 This satisfies the stretch goal requirement for a self-hosted CI runner without adding complexity to the Kubernetes cluster.

 ## 🎯 Design Goals

-- **One-command setup**: Simple `make runner-up` / `make runner-down`
+- **Native performance**: Runs directly on macOS without containerization overhead
-- **Ephemeral**: Runner auto-unregisters when stopped (no lingering registrations)
+- **Simple management**: `make runner-config` / `make runner-up` / `make runner-down` / `make runner-status`
-- **Secure**: Uses scoped Personal Access Token, no long-lived credentials
+- **Secure**: Uses scoped Personal Access Token for authentication
-- **Minimal**: Pure Docker Compose, no additional controllers or CRDs
+- **Configurable**: Standard GitHub runner with local configuration
 - **Local**: Runs on your laptop/VM, not in the cluster

 ## 🚀 Quick Start